SuperPWA/super-progressive-web-apps/readme.txt

 = 1.9 =
 * Date:
 * Tested with WordPress 4.9.7.
+* Enhancement: Added support for tagDiv AMP Plugin which ships with Newspaper theme and Newsmag theme.
+If you use this theme, you can now use AMP version of the start page.
 * Enhancement: SuperPWA is now translated to French thanks to [@romainvincent](https://profiles.wordpress.org/romainvincent).
 * Enhancement: Added compatibility with Google Chrome 68 Mini Info-Bar.
 * Enhancement: Added support for images in offline page.
 Images added to offline page are now cached during service worker activation.